 What is Forest School?

-Forest School is an inspirational alternative learning experience that takes outdoors in natural settings and across all seasons.
+Forest School Training in London is an inspirational alternative learning experience that takes outdoors in natural settings and across all seasons.
 Throughout a carefully planned programme of achievable tasks, play and activities, each participant has an opportunity to learn about and connect with the natural environment.
 For children today who may have limited opportunity to explore and be part of the nature world, Forest School can be the link to investigating and experiencing these magical places.

 How it all started!

-The Forest School movement in England was kickstarted by Bridgwater College, which established the first Forest School in Somerset in1993 after an inspiring trip to Danish nurseries run on Scandinavian Firlufts liv (open air life) principles.
+The Forest School Training movement in England was kickstarted by Bridgwater College, which established the first Forest School in Somerset in1993 after an inspiring trip to Danish nurseries run on Scandinavian Firlufts liv (open air life) principles.
 Since then, the Forest School Association charity has helped thousands of teachers and other professionals undertake Forest School training.